 For even more luxury you can stay next door at the 5 star Hotel Don Ferrante, actually for the same price per night, with a wellness area, treatment center and in-house restaurant, hence the 1 star-difference.

 According to Mirella this hotel is quite renowned and popular among the rich and famous.
 And I could immediately understand why when seeing the décor and setting of the hotel.

 Don Ferrante impresses with its stunning rooms and suites, located in an ancient and carefully restored building at the edge of the Adriatic coast, with outdoor pool and rooftop terrace with 360 views over the sea and historic center, magnificent both at sunrise and sunset!

 Unfortunately I didn’t get to stay at these quaint, yet luxurious south Italian hotels myself this time, but did go for cocktails with a view on the rooftop terrace of Don Ferrante, which is also recommended.

 Find out more on Hotel Don Ferrante Monopoli.

 For more hotels in this South Italian region check this Puglia hotels page.

-And for extra Italy trip inspiration go to this page of my website.
+For extra Italy trip inspiration go to this page of my website.

 I hope that I was able to show you why this South Italian region is a must visit, and a more quaint, unique and Instagram-mable alternative to the better known cities of Europe, and famous Italian regions like Tuscany or the Amalfi coast.

-Let me know if you’re planning to go to Puglia as well, and find me on social media for more tips and pictures of our South Italy road trip, including several video’s.
+Let me know if you’re planning to go to Puglia as well, and find me on social media for more tips and pictures of our South Italy road trip, including several videos.